Sacraments of Initiation

 The matrimonial covenant, by which man and a woman establish between themselves of the whole of life, is by its nature ordered toward the good of the spouses and the procreation and education of offspring.

-The Pre-Marriage Education Programme in Auckland Diocese offers couples relevant and practical insights to help them handle the issues they will encounter within the life-long commitment of marriage.
+The Marriage Preparation Programme in the Auckland Diocese offers couples relevant and practical insights to help them handle the issues they will encounter within the life-long commitment of marriage.

 For all Sacraments please contact the parish priest: